SAVE $5 OFF YOUR FIRST LAWN CARE SERVICE!

 The best time to power rake your lawn in Calgary is early spring.
 This is mainly because power raking your lawn is very hard on it and it needs the spring growing season to recuperate.
 If you wait until fall your grass will go into dormancy before it has a chance to recover.
 You should aim to go into winter with a strong lawn, not a beat up one.
 Winter is hard on your lawn as it is!

 At FT Property Services we recommend your lawn be 2.5 inches or less prior to power raking.
 Typically people will have their lawn cut short going into the winter so it is not usually an issue.
 If for some reason your lawn is over 2.5 inches we do recommend you cut it prior to power raking.
 We can do this for you on request.

 Thatch is another area of confusion and misinformation.
 Thatch is the layer of organic material around the base of the grass plants.
 It is made up of the grass plant and it’s roots, both dead and alive.
 As the grass plant grows, the thatch layer becomes more and more of a matted and tangled mess.
 Over time this becomes a problem as it makes it hard for new roots to grow and for water, air, light and fertilizer to reach the plants roots.
-The result of this is a sickly, lumpy lawn that requires a lot of fertilizer to green up.
+The result of this is a sickly, lumpy lawn that requires a lot of fertilizer and water to green up.